About the Expeditions

-The Florida Wildlife Corridor is a statewide vision to keep Florida wild by integrating Florida’s leading conservation science with compelling fine art images and rich storytelling to raise awareness about the Corridor and the need to connect and protect it.
-The centerpiece of our awareness campaign is the Florida Wildlife Corridor Expeditions.
+The Florida Wildlife Corridor is a statewide vision to keep Florida wild by integrating Florida’s leading conservation science with compelling storytelling to raise awareness about the Corridor and the need to connect and protect it.

-On January 17, 2012 our first expedition, Everglades to Okeefenokee, laid the foundation for this work with a robust media campaign to share the Corridor concept and vision.
-Bear biologist Joe Guthrie, conservationist Mallory Lykes Dimmitt, photojournalist Carlton Ward Jr., and filmmaker Elam Stoltzfus trekked 1000 miles for 100 days from the Everglades National Park toward Okefenokee National Wildlife Refuge in southern Georgia.
+During the first expedition, bear biologist Joe Guthrie, conservationist Mallory Lykes Dimmitt, photojournalist Carlton Ward Jr., and filmmaker Elam Stoltzfus trekked 1000 miles for 100 days from the Everglades National Park toward Okefenokee National Wildlife Refuge in southern Georgia.
 The travelers traversed the wildlife habitats, watersheds, and participating working farms and ranches that comprise the Florida Wildlife Corridor opportunity area.

 The team documented the corridor through photography, video streams, radio reports, daily updates on social media and digital networks.
 They also organized a host of activities for reporters, landowners, celebrities, conservationists, politicians and other guests.
 Award-winning cinematographer Elam Stoltzfus documented the expedition to produce a film about the journey and the Florida Wildlife Corridor.